Chris-Elce/ask-the-doc-app/README.md

  Identify the most relevant document for the question  Pass the question and the document as input to the LLM to generate an answer 🦜
-Check out the LangChain documentation on question answering over documents.

 App overview
 At a conceptual level, the app's workflow remains impressively simple:
 1. The user uploads a document text file, asks a question, provides an OpenAI API key, and